ericute/ericute/README.md

 I am a developer.
 I've always been ***passionate*** in building something that could ***make living life easier*** and ***more enjoyable***.

-On my free time, I work on the Shopify platform 🛒 with React as the front-end (lib/framework), and Next.js / Koa.js as the back-end frameworks.
+I work on the Shopify platform 🛒 with React as the front-end (lib/framework), and Next.js / Koa.js as the back-end frameworks.

 ### *What have I been doing in the corporate world?*